civilKaos82/behavior-drill-add-comments-challenge/README.md

 *Note:* Normally, when users submit comments, we want to persist the data in a database.
 We're going to bypass that feature in order to focus on handling events and updating the DOM.

-### Helpful Resources
+### Helpful jQuery Resources
 This is one of the more complex behavior drills.
 There are a few different moving parts we need to coordinate.
+We'll rely on a JavaScript library to help us.
+The library is [jQuery][].
+Browsers do not come with jQuery.
+We need to load the jQuery library to our site as we would any other script.

 These links should be useful in helping to complete this challenge.

 - [jQuery Event Basics][]
 - [Handling Events][] (e.g., a form `"submit"` event)